pyrustic/exn/README.md

 ${path.to.module:functionOrClass arg1 arg2 "foo bar"}
 ```

-[2] By properly written source code, I mean a regular Python package with tree structure, modularity, Python ".py" file extension, et cetera.
-Thus, with a minimalist syntax, one can embed not only a program whose source code is written in a directory inside an exonotes dossier, but also a program whose distributable package is installed in the current Python virtual environment.

 # Why use this project ?
 Despite the existence of interesting note-taking solutions and the storm of AI-powered projects, there are compelling arguments for adopting Exonote and Exn.
 Let's explore some characteristics and concrete examples.